-Renal Preservation In A Giant Retroperitoneal Schwannoma Mimicking An Adrenal Tumor S Kumar, S Singh, N Acharya, Radotra, A Kishore, A Mandal Citation S Kumar, S Singh, N Acharya, Radotra, A Kishore, A Mandal.
-Renal Preservation In A Giant Retroperitoneal Schwannoma Mimicking An Adrenal Tumor.
+Renal Preservation In A Giant Retroperitoneal Perinephric Schwannoma Mimicking An Adrenal Tumor And Posing Threat To Kidney S Kumar, S Singh, N Acharya, Radotra, A Krishna Kishore, A Mandal Citation S Kumar, S Singh, N Acharya, Radotra, A Krishna Kishore, A Mandal.
+Renal Preservation In A Giant Retroperitoneal Perinephric Schwannoma Mimicking An Adrenal Tumor And Posing Threat To Kidney.
 The Internet Journal of Urology.
-2005 Volume 4 Number 1.
-Abstract We present a case of a 25 year old female presenting with left flank pain .The ultrasound and CECT imaging showed an adrenal mass, which after excision turned out to be a retroperitoneal Schwannoma.
+2006 Volume 4 Number 2.
+Abstract We present a case of 25 year old female presenting with left flank pain .The ultrasound and CECT imaging showed an adrenal mass, which after excision turned out to be a retroperitoneal Schwannoma.
 The mass was removed with the preservation of the kidney.
 On follow-up of 10 months, the patient is doing well.
 INTRODUCTION Schwannomas are rare tumors arising from Schwann cells of the peripheral nerve sheath.
 The retroperitoneal localization of Schwannoma is extremely rare.
 It has been shown that only 0.7% of Schwannomas arise in retroperitoneum[1].
-This data, together with the absence of a typical clinical picture and the lack of peculiar signs, make a preoperative diagnosis of this lesion really hard to ascertain.
+This data, together with the absence of a typical clinical picture and the lack of peculiar instrument signs, make a preoperative diagnosis of this lesion really hard to ascertain.
 Nephrectomy is usually contemplated during excision of large tumors in relation to renal hilum[2].
-This is a unique case of giant retroperitoneal Schwannoma mimicking an adrenal tumor, encroaching upon renal hilum and posing threat to kidney.
+This is an unique case of giant retroperitoneal Schwannoma mimicking an adrenal tumor, encroaching upon renal hilum and posing threat to kidney.
 The tumor was successfully excised preserving the kidney.
-CASE PRESENTATION AND MANAGEMENT

-A 25-year old female presented with left flank pain of 3-year duration.
-Clinically a lump was palpable in the left lumbar and subcostal region.
+CASE PRESENTATION AND MANAGEMENT A 25- year old female presented with left flank pain of 3 year duration.
+A clinically lump was palpable in the left lumbar and subcostal region.
 Her hematological and biochemical parameters were normal.
-Ultrasonography (USG) showed a well-defined mass in the left retroperitoneal region pushing the left kidney anteriorly.
-CECT abdomen and pelvis revealed a 16 x 6 x 5 cm heterogeneous mass lesion in relation to upper pole and hilum of the left kidney stretching aorta and renal vessels (Figure 1a&b).
-Figure 1 Figure 1 (a&b): CT abdomen showing the Schwannoma in relation to upper pole and hilum of the kidney.
+Ultrasonography (USG) showed a well-defined mass in the right retroperitoneal region pushing the left kidney anteriorly.CECT abdomen and pelvis revealed a 16 x 6 x 5 cm heterogeneous mass lesion in relation to upper pole and hilum of the left kidney stretching aorta and renal vessels (Figure 1a&b).
+The serum cortisol and catecholamines were normal.
+Urine vanillyl-mandelic acid was 4 mg/day and urine cortisol level was normal.
+CT angiography was done to see the relation of renal vessels to the tumor.
+FNAB was not dignostic.
+The tumor was approached with a chevron incision with midline extension up to xiphisternum.
+There was a large lobulated, well encapsulated mass stretching mesocolon and renal vessels anteriorly.
+The mass was in relation to upper pole and hilum of left kidney and extending behind diaphragmatic crus.
+After reflecting left colon, spleen and pancreas medially, left kidney and renal vessels were dissected meticulously away from tumor and the tumor was completely excised.
+Histologic examination showed spindle cell tumor pallisading in relatively more cellular areas.Immunostaining with S-100 protein shows strong positivity, suggestive of benign retroperitoneal Schwannoma (Figure 2a&b).
+At 10-month follow-up, the patient is doing well.
+Figure 1 Legend 1 (a&b): CT abdomen showing the Schwannoma in relation to upper pole and hilum of the kidney.